willadam/website/foss4guk2018/index.md

 <h1> FOSS4G UK 2018 </h1>

-On the 9th to 10th of March 2018, OSGeo:UK will be bringing together all those interested in free and open source geospatial software for FOSS4G UK 2018.
+On the 8th to 9th of March 2018 (and the 10th of the Code Sprint!), OSGeo:UK will be bringing together all those interested in free and open source geospatial software for FOSS4G UK 2018.
 The format and agenda is to be announced, but we're hoping to make it a great event!

 ### We Need Your Help!